Crushing Blow Makes India Realize Pakistan’s Preparedness, Capabilities: PM - UrduPoint

 He said last night, they had information about the nefarious designs of India who tried to carry out attacks with 80 warplanes, at six different places inside Pakistan, including in AJK, Bahawalpur, Shakar Garh, and Sialkot, but Pakistan’s eagles shot down five planes including three Rafale planes; one of which fell down in Bhatanda, besides a number of drones.

-“The response left the enemy with red nose and make them realized the power, prowess and strength of Pakistan as a nuclear state, and it has made them sleepless.
+“The response left the enemy in disarray and make them realized the power, prowess and strength of Pakistan as a nuclear state, and it has made them sleepless.
 Our Armed Forces are battle-hardened force,” he said.

 He said their eagles were ready and had also locked communication system of the Indian war planes who had to return back to Srinagar.